dct2012/4wm/README.md

 screen, to be used by a panel.
 The panel is toggleable, but will be visible if no windows are on the screen.

-FrankensteinWM does not provide a panel and/or statusbar itself.
+Frankensteinwm does not provide a panel and/or statusbar itself.
 Instead it adheres to the [UNIX philosophy][unix] and outputs information about the existent desktop, the number of windows on each, the mode of each desktop, the current desktop and urgent hints whenever needed.
 The user can use whatever tool or